babelfish-for-postgresql/babelfish_project_website/DOC_STRUCTURE.md

 ## Documentation Index and folder structure

-The list of the documentation collection is configured in the `_config.yml` file, in the `just_the_docs` attribute.
-This is the original configuration:
+The website headings are configured in the `_config.yml` file, in the `just_the_docs` attribute.
+Each value provided in a name attribute will be an expandable heading in the left navigation panel:

 ```yaml